andrefsb/UsuariosApi/README.md

 # UsuariosApi

-1. Api created to allow creation and authentication of users.
+1. Api to allow creation and authentication of users.